 Tiritas are made from the fresh fish caught every day by the local fishermen in Zihuatanejo.

 Tiritas de pescado are often confused with sashimi or ceviche.
 First, unlike sashimi that is served raw, tiritas are “cooked” in the acidity of lime juice in which they are marinated.
 Tiritas are not raw fish.
-Tiritas are similar to ceviche, another local fresh fish dish, except that the fish is cut in strips instead of cubed, and ceviche is often marinated in orange juice to have a sweeter taste.
+Tiritas are similar to ceviche, another local fresh fish dish, except that the fish is cut into strips instead of cubed, and ceviche is often marinated in orange juice to have a sweeter taste.

 Unlike sashimi that is served raw, tiritas de pescado are “cooked” in the acidity of a lime juice marinade.